Skip to content

 TODO info graphic example

-Tabular data
+Tabular data and grid-based UI

-Data tables have a two-dimensional relationship between the column and row headers and their associated data cells.
+Data tables and data grids or grid-based UI have a two-dimensional relationship between the column and row headers and their associated data cells.
 This relationship is essential to convey the tabular data.
-This success criterion therefore exempts data tables from needing to display without scrolling in the direction of text (e.g., horizontally in a vertically scrolling page).
-However, cells within data tables are not excepted - unless the cell contains types of content that also requires two-dimensional layout for usage or meaning.
-Additionally, other headings or content which may be presented along with the data table are not necessarily excepted from meeting Reflow.
-For instance, while a table may require two-dimensional scrolling to maintain its understandability, a heading and paragraph that introduce the table, or a pagination navigation that follows the table - allowing a user to navigate to different “pages” of table content - would still be expected to reflow to meet the intent of this criterion.
+This success criterion therefore exempts data tables and grids from needing to display without scrolling in the direction of text (e.g., horizontally in a vertically scrolling page).
+However, individual cells within tables and grids are not excepted - unless the cell contains types of content that also requires two-dimensional layout for usage or meaning.

 TODO table example